 Casse-Croûte of Les Mains du Terroir de Champagne

-Just before the end of the year celebrations, some winegrowers of the group – 18 of them (depending on the availability during this busy period of the year for them) – decided to invite professionals for a unique event in the tasting room of Champagne Maurice Vesselle estate.
-The opportunity to discover, in the very same place and in a friendly atmosphere, the diversity of the terroirs represented within the association and to taste the champagnes – new cuvées, new vintages and more – … a convivial moment to take the time to share and exchange with the winemakers.
+Just before the end of year celebrations, some winegrowers in this group – typically 18 individuals (depending on their availability during a busy season) – decided to invite professionals for a unique event at the Champagne Maurice Vesselle Estate Tasting Room.
+The opportunity to discover, in an intimate and friendly atmosphere, the diversity of the terroirs represented within the association and to taste the champagnes – new cuvées, new vintages and more.
+Ultimately, it’s a sociable moment to share and exchange amongst winemakers.

-At her table, Isabelle hosts me and explains the philosophy of Benoist and her for the family Champagne Perseval-Farge.
-The two winegrowers have at heart to carry on the tradition and their heritage, sharing emotion through singular and highly individual champagnes with a lot of energy and freshness.
-Their range of mono-cru champagnes from Chamery includes C. de Réserve – 11% Pinot Noir, 41% Pinot Meunier and 48% Chardonnay – : a fresh and well-balanced cuvée with a delicious richness as well as white flower and pink grapefruit aromas.
+At her table, Isabelle hosts me and explains her husband’s – Benoist – and her philosophy behind Champagne Perseval-Farge.
+The two winegrowers have hearts to carry on the tradition as well as their heritage, sharing emotion through singular and highly individual champagnes with a lot of energy and freshness.
+Their range of mono-cru champagnes from Chamery includes C. de Réserve – 11% Pinot Noir, 41% Pinot Meunier and 48% Chardonnay – : a fresh and well-balanced cuvée with a delicious richness accompanying white flower and pink grapefruit aromas.
 C. de Chardonnay – 100 % Chardonnay – is an atypical and ample Blanc de Blancs with almond and mineral notes.
-La Pucelle – 100% Pinot Noir from the lieu-dit called La Pucelle – is delicate, complex and mineral expressing almond and cherry notes.
+La Pucelle – 100% Pinot Noir from the lieu-dit called La Pucelle – is delicate, complex and mineral while expressing almond and cherry notes.
 As for, Les Goulats (new) – 67% of ancient varietals including Arbane, Petit Meslier and Fromenteau blended with 33% of Chardonnay -, it is a fresh, frank and vibrant wine with pure rhubarb and citrus aromas as well as vanilla notes on the finish.

 At the table just next door, Jean-Pierre from Champagne Vazart-Coquart in Chouilly is explaining that he just turned his estate toward the organic viticulture.
-The winegrower refined the already very well-developed style of the House creating elegant, mineral and powerful champagnes with delicate vinosity.
+The winegrower has refined the already very well-developed style of the House creating elegant, mineral and powerful champagnes with delicate vinosity.
 The house is also cultivating long aging potential for their cuvées : as Jean-Pierre says “Its not a vintage but it must age!“.
 The Brut Blanc de Blancs cuvée – 100% Chardonnay with wines in Solera dating back from 1982 – is both fresh and complex with iodic and white pepper notes.
-The Extra-Brut Blanc de Blancs – one more year in cellar and 2.5gr/L – is pure and frank with generous notes of brioche and saline notes.
+The Extra-Brut Blanc de Blancs – spent one more year in cellar and at 2.5gr/L – is pure, saline and frank with generous notes of brioche.
 The Zero dosage – Base 2010 – is fresh, mineral and nervous with walnut notes.
-As for the 2009 vintage – 100% Chardonnay with an Extra-Brut dosage -, it is a rich and balanced wien with intense hazelnuts and biscuit aromas.
+As for the 2009 vintage – 100% Chardonnay with an Extra-Brut dosage – is a rich and balanced wine with intense hazelnut and biscuit aromas.
 Finally, the 82/12 cuvée (new) – 1982 to 2012 solera wine with a 1.5 gr/L dosage – offers a great freshness and an elegant balance between the years of this complex champagne.

 From Champagne Penet-Chardonnet, an estate located in Verzy, Alexandre works on the art of blending.
 The Domain is specialized in the production of exclusive, modern and harmonious low or non-dosé wines.
 The Terroir Essence cuvée for example -2/3 Pinot Noir and 1/3 Chardonnay – is the perfect balance between freshness and vinosity with generous vanilla and roasted hazelnuts aromas.
 The Blanc de Blancs (new) – 100% Chardonnay from Verzy and Verzenay vinified in barrels – is both floral and fruity with an elegant freshness.
 The 2010 La Croix de l’Aumonier vintage (new) – 100% Pinot Noir aged in barrels – is expressive and ample with fresh butter and mineral notes.
 Finally, the 2009 Diane Claire cuvée – 2/3 Pinot Noir and 1/3 Chardonnay – is profound, complex and elegant with fresh iodic, spicy and orange peel aromas.